Office of International Relations

 The following documents are required:

-2. Passport and Resident Card of applicant
+2. Passport and Residence Card of applicant

 3. Your